 Concert Choir: JANE EDLER-DAVIS

-Ms. Edler-Davis graduated with a Bachelor of Music from the University of Victoria in 1978 and received a Teaching Diploma in 1981 from the Mozarteum in Salzburg, Austria, where she also participated in the Early Music Seminars given by Nikolaus Harnoncourt.
+Jane Edler-Davis graduated with a Bachelor of Music from the University of Victoria in 1978 and received a Teaching Diploma in 1981 from the Mozarteum in Salzburg, Austria, where she also participated in the Early Music Seminars given by Nikolaus Harnoncourt.
 She studied piano and organ, and has always had a passion for accompanying.
-From 1981 to 1997, Ms. Edler-Davis was a coach and instrumental accompanist at the Bruckner Privatuniversitaet in Linz, Austria.
-Since returning to Victoria, she has become an active freelance accompanist – playing for several voice studios, The Victoria Children’s Choir, choral programmes of St Michael’s University School, and as pianist for CapriCCio Vocal Ensemble and the Linden singers.
-Ms. Edler-Davis regularly performs with Wendy Stofer in the piano duo KlaVIERhands, and also teaches music theory privately and at the Canadian College of the Performing Arts.
+From 1981 to 1997, Jane was a coach and instrumental accompanist at the Bruckner Privatuniversitaet in Linz, Austria.
+Since returning to Victoria, she has become an active freelance accompanist – playing for several voice studios, The Victoria Children’s Choir, choral programmes of St Michael’s University School, and as pianist for CapriCCio Vocal Ensemble and the Linden Singers.
+Jane regularly performs with Wendy Stofer in the piano duo KlaVIERhands, and also teaches music theory privately and at the Canadian College of the Performing Arts.
 When not involved with music, Jane can be found gardening, sewing, or spending time with her family.

-Ms. Morrison holds two degrees from the University of Victoria (English and German Literature; Elementary Education) and an Associate Diploma in piano teaching from the Royal Conservatory of Music.
+Clarisa Morrison holds two degrees from the University of Victoria (English and German Literature; Elementary Education) and an Associate Diploma in piano teaching from the Royal Conservatory of Music.
 In her hometown of Victoria, BC, she has been accompanying choirs, singers and instrumentalists since age twelve.
 In addition to teaching piano, Ms. Morrison has been Music Director at the Victoria Seventh-day Adventist Church for many years and accompanies music groups at Gordon Head Middle School, Saltwater Creative Arts and the Moodswing Chorus.
 She has been enjoying working with the VCC since 2010.